The Custom executor

 The Config stage is executed by config_exec.

 Sometimes you might want to set some settings during execution time.
-For example settings a build directory depending on the project ID. config_exec reads from STDOUT and expects a valid JSON string with specific keys.
+For example setting a build directory depending on the project ID. config_exec reads from STDOUT and expects a valid JSON string with specific keys.

 For example: